apache/streampipes-website/docs/03_concepts-architecture.md

 * REST APIs
 * SDKs for building pipeline elements and extensions
-* client libraries for programmatic access
+* client libraries for programmatic access (Java, Python and Go)

 This supports use cases such as: